megacamelus/camel-upstream-info/camel-documentation/camel-mllp.md

 read messages without sending any HL7 Acknowledgement if the automatic acknowledgement is disabled and the exchange pattern is `InOnly`.

-## Exchange Properties
+### Exchange Properties

-The type of acknowledgment the MLLP Consumer generates and state of the TCP Socket can be controlled by these properties on the Camel exchange:
+The type of acknowledgment the MLLP Consumer generates, and the state of the TCP Socket can be controlled by these properties on the Camel
+exchange:

 <table>
 <colgroup>